 One time, I created a little vignette about each diary study participant — using their photo, demographics, and diary entries.
 Using different color markers, I highlighted parts of the diary entries to help casual observers quickly focus on key information and themes.

 Slack, or other internal online communities, is a great use for your research sound bites.
-Consistently using the same ready-made infographics can help reinforce insights about your customers.
+Create and share infographics to help reinforce insights about your customers.

 7. Google Sheets